robb-romans/docs-repo-template/common-gs/auth-using-curl.rst

 that includes the following information:

 - An authentication token
-- A service catalog with information about the services that you can access.
+- A service catalog with information about the services that you can access
 - User information and role assignments

 .. note::